 Finally, Sadie’s beautiful light fixture was a gift from Jamie’s mom.
 She’s our family resident interior decorator and because she purchased Hadley’s chandelier last year, she also wanted to do the same for Sadie.
 We found this beautiful one from Restoration Hardware’s baby & child collection and both fell in love!
 It was a major labor of love to put it up due to some unexpected wiring issues, but my dad was able to work his magic and make it happen!

-Now all that’s missing from this room is the little girl who will call it hers.
+Now all that’s missing from the mint, pink and gold nursery is the little girl who will call it hers.
 I can’t wait to fill those picture frames with her sweet face!

 *some affiliate links present